Exploring Intra- and Inter-Video Relation for Surgical Semantic Scene Segmentation: Discussion

 Our new training regime by concurrently considering both feature discrimination and space structure is flexible in network architecture and can be implemented on various segmentation models.
 Our method on inter-video relation modelling could also be generalizable to many other scenarios, where temporal cue is the key factor, such as microscopy cell tracking, and cardiac motion estimation.
 From experimental results, we see that although our different configurations can perform consistently in mIoU and Dice, yield inconsistent efficacy across some surgical sequences.
 The inconsistency is also revealed in other methods (see results of different methods in Table~\ref{tab:result}.
 The underlying reason may be the large variance of different surgical procedures given the complicated surgical scene.
 The fairly limited dataset sizes may also lead to the unstable results.
 In future work, we plan to construct a larger-scale dataset for more comprehensive method validation.

 Our window shift scheme has dramatically relieved the computation burden when communicating richer cues.
 Compared with DeepLabV3+ baseline, our Sswin only increases the inference time 0.005-0.015 second per frame with different datasets.
 While the standard self-attention mechanism without window shift increases the inference time 0.018-0.044 seconds per frame, and even performs worse on CaDIS.
 The time growth purely from the time shift scheme is also marginal, with around 0.01s.
 Moreover, our contrastive training does not introduce the extra cost during inference.
 To this end, the inference time of our complete model STSwinCL is around 0.191s and 0.073s per frame in EndoVis18 and CaDIS, respectively.
 Compared with the single-frame based model Baseline, the speed-accuracy tradeoff of our proposed method is promising, especially for CaDIS datasets (5.7\% mIoU yet 0.062s increase in Task III).
-Even though, a promising direction is further increasing inference efficiency for more practical usage in real-world surgery.
+However, the general record frequency of surgical video is 25 fps and the proposed method currently cannot achieve the real-time inference.
+A promising direction is further increasing inference efficiency for more practical usage in real-world surgery.
 In future efforts, we shall also explore knowledge distillation to learn a more lightweight student model, and active learning to reduce the number of involved frames by selecting more representative ones, for a cost-effective dense segmentation.